Bandipur Rural Municipality: Secondary schools

-The educational institutes in Bandipur are Bhanu Higher Secondary School established in the 1950s, only institution offering higher education till the 1980s.
-Notre Dame Higher Secondary School was established in 1985, by the "School Sisters of Notre Dame" a Catholic missionary organization.
+Bhanu Secondary School established in the 1950s, only institution offering higher education till the 1980s and Notre Dame Higher Secondary School which was established in 1985, by the "School Sisters of Notre Dame" a Catholic missionary organization.
 It is one of the best schools in Nepal with a track record of 100% First Division pass out in the Higher Secondary Board Examination since its students appeared for Board Examination(SLC).
 The legacy is till today.

 Bandipur has only one public graduate college "Bandipur Campus" affiliate to Tribhuvan University and offering Bachelor in Education program.
 Bandipur has few lower secondary schools beside above mentioned namely Dil Primary School, Ratna Rajya Middle School, Believers Academy.

+Primary schools

+Dil Primary School is the oldest educational institute in Bandipur established in 1976 B.S. (बि.स.१९७६) i.e. 1919 AD.